Bitcoin-ABC/bitcoin-abc/doc/standards/paybutton.md

 ### Encoding and broadcasting txs

 Valid PayButton transactions may be created and decoded using the `ecash-script` library published on npm.
 The `utxolib.script` object is also useful to create OP_RETURN txs with javascript apps.
-See `cashtab/src/opreturn/index` for an implementation of alias txs and Cashtab Message txs.
+See `cashtab/src/opreturn/index` for an implementation of Cashtab Message txs.

 ### Decoding txs